 - Fast live data and quotes

-Unfortunately, there also a number of other drawbacks.
+Unfortunately, there are also several other drawbacks.
 You do not get access to complex tools or venue-specific interfaces, such as FX Trader.
 Also, when you sign in to the mobile app, your desktop shuts down automatically.
 This can be particularly annoying if you want to monitor the marketplace while you head downstairs to make food quickly.

 In addition, placing sophisticated order types can prove challenging.
-You also cannot customise the home screen or stream live TV.
+You also cannot customize the home screen or stream live TV.
 Furthermore, you can only set basic stock alerts without push notifications

 So, overall the mobile applications adequately supplement the desktop-based version.
 In fact, custom screening and after-hours charting are two features few in the industry offer in their mobile applications.
 However, as iPad app reviews highlight, applications are not comprehensive and are perhaps best used only to support desktop trading.

 There are two types of deposit methods.
 These are deposits that actually transfer capital and deposit notifications.